ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 these three crucial aspects.
 We will explore how the interactions between teams, the workflows they follow, and the technologies they employ can introduce risks at various stages of the supply chain.
-By understanding these risks and implementing comprehensive security measures, organizations can better protect their systems and data from potential threats.
+By understanding these risks and implementing comprehensive security measures, organisations can better protect their systems and data from potential threats.

 Whether you're a seasoned software architect or a security professional, this